 New Orleans literary landmarks Pirates Alley and Faulkner House Books (Photo: Joshua Brasted)

 William Faulkner once said New Orleans is “the city where imagination takes precedence over fact.”
-So, it’s no surprise that New Orleans is the birthplace and setting for many famous works of fiction.
+So, it’s no surprise that New Orleans is the birthplace and setting for many famous authors and their works of fiction.
 The city’s endless parade of characters, easygoing attitude and gumbo of Caribbean, European and African cultures mean there’s no shortage of inspiration.
 Next time you’re in New Orleans, hit up some of the city’s literary landmarks to experience the settings of your favorite books, or maybe soak up some inspiration for your own literary endeavors.

 Tennessee Williams’ apartment.
 Tennessee Williams lived in various apartments in the French Quarter, which he referred to as “the last frontier of Bohemia,” including an attic apartment at 722 Toulouse Street that is now apart of the Historic New Orleans Collection.
 But the only house he owned is at 1014 Dumaine Street, where friends and scholars say he swam every day he lived there — even during the winter.
 He lived in the apartment off and on until his death in 1983.
 Stroll by the apartment, look up at the balcony and, maybe even, shout “STELLA!” if you feel so inspired — it’s New Orleans; no one will take a second glance.